tetianamohorian/databaza-auto-parts/README.md

 less than 10 units of 10W-40 oil, sorted in descending order.
-  - Write an SQL query that lists the categories and their average price for the item, that are currently in stock, sorted in ascending order. o MIN.
+  - Write an SQL query that lists the categories and their average price for the item, that are currently in stock, sorted in ascending order.
+  - MIN.
 1X use JOIN, MIN.
 1X use GROUP BY/ ORDER BY